 Although ginger is generally safe, it may cause:

-- Skin irritation if applied topically.
+- Skin irritation may occur if applied topically.

 - Allergic reactions in sensitive individuals.